WWLTP | We Would Like To Play

 Good Games Group launches new publishing entity Balor Games

-Good Games Group has purchased Ziff Davis’ publishing arm, including the portfolios of Humble Games and Firestroke, following ZD’s exit from the publishing space in July 2024.
-Launched under the name Balor Games, the new company opens with more than 60 titles.
+Good Games Group has purchased Ziff Davis’ publishing arm, including the portfolios of Humble Games and Firestroke, following Ziff Davis’ exit from the publishing space in July 2024.
+Launched under the name Balor Games, the new company opens with more than 60 titles and a real chance to shake up the indie publishing conversation.

 WWLTP News Desk